QR tickets · WhatsApp · Android · Free

 Where does this come from?

 Taquillita was made by me, Oscar — a developer in Querétaro, Mexico.
 I love circuses — the real kind, the ones that roll into town with their own tent and put on a show with what they brought.
-I built this app thinking about how to help circuses that sell over WhatsApp, and realized the same tool fits a lot more events.
+I built this app thinking about how to help circus people who sell over WhatsApp, and realized the same tool fits a lot more events.
 So I opened it up: if you organize anything and it helps, go ahead.

 WhatsApp